rbrt-weiler/coinspy/README.md

 * Coingecko
 * Cryptowatch with all available markets

-All providers use free API endpoints, so no credentials are required to fetch exchange rates.
+All providers listed above use free API endpoints, so no credentials are required to fetch exchange rates.
+In addition, the following providers, which require authentication, are supported:

+* LiveCoinWatch (requires _--livecoinwatch-*_)

 Please call `coinspy --list-providers` to obtain a full list of all supported provider/market combinations.

 ## Configuration